 North Korea's Kim shares letters with Russia's Putin, wishes victory over 'imperialists'

-Putin, in his message to Kim, said their recent meeting was more evidence of developing ties.
+Mr Putin, in his message to Mr Kim, said their recent meeting was more evidence of developing ties.

 "I am convinced that to implement the agreements will contribute to further expanding the constructive bilateral cooperation for improving the well-being of the peoples of the two countries and ensuring security and stability in the Korean peninsula and Northeast Asia as a whole," he said.

-Kim's visit has stoked U.S. concerns that a revived Moscow-Pyongyang axis could bolster Russia's military in Ukraine and provide Kim with missile technology banned under U.N. resolutions.
+Mr Kim's visit has stoked U.S. concerns that a revived Moscow-Pyongyang axis could bolster Russia's military in Ukraine and provide North Korea with missile technology banned under U.N. resolutions.

 Washington has accused has accused North Korea of providing weapons to Russia for its war in Ukraine, including artillery shells, shoulder-fired rockets and missiles.